Residential Leaf Collection

 When will my leaf bags be collected?

 Leaf bags are collected on the same day as regular refuse collection.
-For instance, if refuse is collected Monday, leaf bags will be collected on Monday, too.
+For instance, if your refuse collection day is Monday, leaf bags will be collected on Monday, too.

 Why were my leaves not collected if they were put in a plastic bag at the curb?